tytydraco/yessleep/out/Im_a_psychopath_a_drug_dealer_offered_to_make_me_normal.md

 I'll make you a deal.
 I will make you a normal person for three days, in return for my silence.
 I won't tell anyone about your crimes."

-It was impossible because I'm legally dead and I never used my real identity.
+It was impossible because I'm legally dead (missing, assumed dead) and I never used my real identity.
 He's probably from a drug testing company with a really good identification system or something?
 I have no idea.
 I was curious if it'd work because I'd always wondered how it'd be to feel something and be normal.

 "So..?"